oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-the-best-middle-tier-net-libraries/rule.md

 ---

-​Don't waste time evaluating which middle tier .NET libraries to use.
+Don't waste time evaluating which middle tier .NET libraries to use.
 Most of the commonly used libraries are very similar in functionality.
-By sticking to a library, you can also increase your expertise in it, reducing development time in the future.​​
+By sticking to a library, you can also increase your expertise in it, reducing development time in the future.

-​​​Great products include:
+Great products include:

 - [AutoFac](https&#58;//autofac.org/) (was StructureMap) for IoC
 - [Serilog](https&#58;//serilog.net/) and [Seq](https&#58;//datalust.co/) (was Log4Net) for Logging and Tracing